About Perpetuating Trouble

 In Perpetuating Trouble, when describing all of the ways in which Orcutt’s writer’s block has manifested itself, he writes, “I have invented an alter ego, Dakota Perez, and persuaded small-town journalists to write articles about my exploits.”

-Following is one of the “Dakota Perez” articles from the Downeast Coastal Press, and this PDF contains a couple of these articles.
+Following is one of the “Dakota Perez” articles from the Downeast Coastal Press.

 Downeast Coastal Press — Week of November 15, 1994Screen Shot 2017-10-07 at 1.26.22 PM